endpoints4s/endpoints4s/documentation/manual/src/doc/guides/json-codecs.md

 ### Interpreters

-To interpret endpoints defined with this algebra, pick an interpreter that matches your [family](/algebras-and-interpreters.md#interpreters) of interpreters and, if relevant, the underlying JSON library to use.
-For instance, the `endpoints.play.server.circe.JsonSchemaEntities` trait is a server interpreter based on Play framework that uses the circe JSON library.
+To interpret endpoints defined with this algebra, pick an interpreter that matches your [family](/algebras-and-interpreters.md#interpreters) of interpreters.
+For instance, the `endpoints.play.server.JsonSchemaEntities` trait is a server interpreter based on Play framework.

 ## `JsonEntitiesFromCodec`